FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
 Card detection from a set of playing cards.
 If this could get implemented in some smart glasses it could do some serious damage.
 * What is a good environment for X?
-Well lit surface with evenly colored background and spaced apart.
+A well lit surface with evenly colored background where the items do not overlap.
 * What is a bad environment for X?
-Poorly lit surface, cluttered, unevenly colored background or anything that might obscure image detection.
+Poorly lit surfaces, cluttered spaces, unevenly colored background or anything that might obscure the cameras ability to read the card (e.g. hand moving over cards)
 * When will X break?
 The system will be unable to detect the correct object when the environmental conditions aren't satisfied.
 * When it breaks how will X break?
 Incorrect output will be produced.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***